 - A circle is the set of all points in the plane that are a fixed distance (the radius) from a fixed point (the centre).

 - Any interval joining a point on the circle to the centre is called a radius.
 By the definition of a circle, any two radii have the same length.
 Notice that the word ‘radius’ is being used to refer both to these intervals and to the common length of these intervals.

 - An interval joining two points on the circle is called a chord.

-- The word ‘diameter’ is use to refer both to these intervals and to their common length.
+- The word ‘diameter’ is used to refer both to these intervals and to their common length.

 - A line that cuts a circle at two distinct points is called a secant.
-Thus a chord is the interval that the circle cuts off a secant, and a diameter is the interval cut off by a secant passing through the centre of a 'circle'.
+Thus a chord is an interval that the circle cuts off a secant, and diameter is the interval cut off by a secant passing through the centre of a 'circle'.